isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 Aside from providing knowledge on sustaining a business, doing thorough research into the F&B industry can also help you to determine when and/or how to exit.
 Use our [mini diagnostic tool](https://www.checkfirst.gov.sg/c/cd6c0d04-d516-40bb-a7cf-9decbe7672e9){:target="_blank"}{:rel="noopener"} on CheckFirst to monitor the health of your existing F&B business, or to prepare for your new F&B business if you’re looking to enter this field.

 **Keen to learn more about how to start and run a F&B business?
-Check out EntrepriseSG’s [Turning Passion into Profits Guide](http://www.enterprisesg.gov.sg/industries/type/food-services/start-right/start-right){:target="_blank"}{:rel="noopener"} to start your journey!**
+Check out EnterpriseSG’s [Turning Passion into Profits Guide](http://www.enterprisesg.gov.sg/industries/type/food-services/start-right/start-right){:target="_blank"}{:rel="noopener"} to start your journey!**

 <em> This article is accurate as at 30 Nov 2022</em>